guzmanwolfrank/Snowflake/README.md

 ## Usage

+1. Place your CSV file containing transaction data in the project directory.

-1. Run the `snowflake_script.py` script to upload the CSV file to a Snowflake table, execute the predefined SQL queries, and print the results:
+2. Run the `snowflake_script.py` script to upload the CSV file to a Snowflake table, execute the predefined SQL queries, and print the results:

     ```bash
     python snowflake_script.py